michal-zurkowski/drawtetrado/README.md

 determination of loop types.

 DrawTetrado automatically optimizes the layout.
-The result is a visually pleasing and readable image, even for V-loop quadruplexes and G4-helices (dimers).
+The result is a visually pleasing and readable image, even for the most complex cases like V-loops and G4-helices (dimers).

 # Installation